kev0960/ModooCode/md/inst/call.md

 This instruction can be used to execute four types of calls:

 *  Near Call --  A call to a procedure in the current code segment (the segment currently pointed to by the CS register), sometimes referred to as an intra-segment call.

 *  Far Call --A call to a procedure located in a different segment than the current code segment, sometimes referred to as an inter-segment call.

-*  Inter-privilege-level far call--A far call to a procedure in a segment at a different privilege level than that of the currently executing program or procedure.
+*  Inter-privilege-level far call --A far call to a procedure in a segment at a different privilege level than that of the currently executing program or procedure.

-*  Task switch--A call to a procedure located in a different task.
+*  Task switch --A call to a procedure located in a different task.

 The latter two call types (inter-privilege-level call and task switch) can only be executed in protected mode.
 See "Calling Procedures Using Call and RET" in Chapter 6 of the Intel(R) 64 and IA-32 Architectures Software Devel-oper's Manual, Volume 1, for additional information on near, far, and inter-privilege-level calls.
 See Chapter 7, "Task Management," in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 3A, for infor-mation on performing task switches with the `CALL` instruction.